Rainbow: Scientific history

-In Song Dynasty China (960–1279), a polymath scholar-official named Shen Kuo (1031–1095) hypothesised—as a certain Sun Sikong (1015–1076) did before him—that rainbows were formed by a phenomenon of sunlight encountering droplets of rain in the air.
+In Song dynasty China (960–1279), a polymath scholar-official named Shen Kuo hypothesised—as Sun Sikong did before him—that rainbows were formed by a phenomenon of sunlight encountering droplets of rain in the air.
 Paul Dong writes that Shen's explanation of the rainbow as a phenomenon of atmospheric refraction "is basically in accord with modern scientific principles."

 According to Nader El-Bizri, the Persian astronomer, Qutb al-Din al-Shirazi (1236–1311), gave a fairly accurate explanation for the rainbow phenomenon.
 This was elaborated on by his student, Kamāl al-Dīn al-Fārisī (1267–1319), who gave a more mathematically satisfactory explanation of the rainbow.
 He "proposed a model where the ray of light from the sun was refracted twice by a water droplet, one or more reflections occurring between the two refractions."
-An experiment with a water-filled glass sphere was conducted and al-Farisi showed the additional refractions due to the glass could be ignored in his model.
-As he noted in his Kitab Tanqih al-Manazir (The Revision of the Optics), al-Farisi used a large clear vessel of glass in the shape of a sphere, which was filled with water, in order to have an experimental large-scale model of a rain drop.
+An experiment with a water-filled glass sphere was conducted, and al-Farisi showed the additional refractions due to the glass could be ignored in his model.
+As he noted in his Kitab Tanqih al-Manazir (The Revision of the Optics), al-Farisi used a large, clear vessel of glass in the shape of a sphere, which was filled with water, in order to have an experimental large-scale model of a rain drop.
 He then placed this model within a camera obscura that has a controlled aperture for the introduction of light.
-He projected light unto the sphere and ultimately deduced through several trials and detailed observations of reflections and refractions of light that the colours of the rainbow are phenomena of the decomposition of light.
+He projected light onto the sphere and ultimately deduced through several trials and detailed observations of reflections and refractions of light that the colours of the rainbow are phenomena of the decomposition of light.